U&Drama: U&Drama +1

 A timeshift channel, Drama +1, was launched on Sky and Virgin Media on 16 September 2019, replacing Travel Channel +1.
 On 25 January 2021, it was announced that the timeshift channel would be taking over CCXTV's Freeview slot (channel 73) on 1 February 2021, with CCXTV ending transmission.
 On 1 February 2022, BBC Three relaunched on Freeview channel 23 which shifted all the channels from that slot until Freeview 82 down a place, meaning that Drama +1 was now on channel 74.

 On 28 March 2022, Drama +1 moved to Freeview 60 as a limited reach channel, as channel 25 was used by UKTV for their female skewing W channel, which means that Dave ja vu took the COM4 slot from Drama +1 on Freeview channel 74.

 Programming

-The channel is positioned as a home for British dramas from the last 40 years.
+The channel is positioned as a home for "classic" British dramas.
 The channel has featured classic drama series such as Auf Wiedersehen, Pet; The Cinder Path; Cranford; Lark Rise to Candleford; Pride & Prejudice; Sharpe; and Tipping the Velvet.
 As well as all these classic drama titles, a number of more recently produced BBC One daytime drama series have acquired a primetime slot on Drama.
-These series include Father Brown, which has been showing in an 8pm slot on Friday nights and which has a spin-off series, called Sister Boniface Mysteries.
-This period detective television series about a Catholic Nun is a co-production between BBC Studios and Britbox in North America, and has debuted as a free-to-air series directly on Drama, without getting an airing first on BBC One.
-In addition to drama programmes, the channel shows a number of classic BBC sitcoms in a teatime slot (usually between 5:25 pm and 8 pm) with Last of the Summer Wine, Keeping Up Appearances and Birds of a Feather being repeated in 2024.
+These series include Father Brown and its spin-off series, Sister Boniface Mysteries.
+The channel's weekday schedule primarily consists of repeats of classic soap episodes: the schedule begins with an episode of The Bill, followed by episodes of Doctors, Holby City, Casualty, EastEnders and Neighbours.